Digital-Avatars-and-Robotics/Rhascau/README.md

 In this section I will briefly describe data structures, and for the ease of reading they will be denoted as follows: `Struct`, **Array**, *Mapping*

 - `GameRoom`: this struct encapsulates wast majority of the data that each game is composed of.
-All the game rooms are held in the array of this type.
+All the game matches are held in the array of this type.
 Shallow dive into the struct:
   - `GameInfo`: general information about the status of the game
   - **board**: array of 40 structs `Tile`.
 This is our race track.
 Each tile has a reference to `Vehicle`, as well as occupation state.
   - *players*: this structure maps each player (address) to each of his four `Vehicle`.